-DCP 307 facilitates objectives 2 and 4 by introducing uniform billing rules applicable to all distributors.
-This ensures that suppliers will use the same processes and procedures all Distributors which will help to create equitable interactions as well as efficiency for distributors in their dealings with suppliers.
+DCP 307 facilitates objectives 2 and 4 by introducing uniform billing rules applicable to all Distributors.
+This ensures that Suppliers will use the same processes and procedures all Distributors which will help to create equitable interactions as well as efficiency for Distributors in their dealings with Suppliers.
 As the whole industry is adjusting to significant change at present, adaptation is key.
-This is one of numerous alterations proposed to better prepare parties for the future in an effort to create consistency and efficiency.
+This is one of numerous alterations proposed to better prepare Parties for the future in an effort to create consistency and efficiency.